Food group

 Examples

-Bread, breakfast cereals, potatoes, pasta, rice, noodles, chapattis and yams
+Bread, breakfast cereals, potatoes, pasta, rice, couscous, quinoa, noodles, chapattis and yams

 Quantity